Is Alcohol a Stimulant or a Depressant?

 The Risks and Dangers

 There is no shortage of health risks associated with drinking alcohol.
-According to the Center for Disease Control, short term health risks include the following:
+According to the Centers for Disease Control, short-term health risks include the following:

 • Violence and domestic assault